 Hi everyone.
 For those of you who already know me, you will need read no further.
 For anyone else…

 I retired in 2012, then aged 60, and moved from a busy life and work in Central London, to Beetley, in rural Norfolk.
 I thought I would start this blog to share my thoughts about life in general, and my new life in Norfolk in particular.
-My wife Julie is still working, so I am at home most of the day, accompanied by my six year old Shar-Pei dog, Ollie.
+My wife Julie is still working, so I am at home most of the day, accompanied by my seven year old Shar-Pei dog, Ollie.

 My interests include local and global history, politics, and cinema and film.
 I also enjoy music; Motown, Soul, Jazz, along with many modern singers and styles.

 After 22 years as an Emergency Medical Technician in the London Ambulance Service, followed by 11 years working for the Metropolitan Police in Control Rooms, it took some adjustment to being retired, and not working shifts.

 I am updating this info on the 26th of March, 2019.
 Ollie is now seven years old, and is still a great dog to own.
 The blog has continued to grow, and I have now posted over 2,330 articles.
 I currently write a bit about films and cinema, mostly short reviews and suggestions; and I did write a lot of anecdotes about my years in the Ambulance Service.
 I have written a lot about past travel and holidays, and also about architecture.
 I post a lot about music and songs, those that have a significance in my life for one reason or another.
 Fiction has also become a regular feature, especially long serials.
 The core of the blog remains the same though; my experiences of my new life in Norfolk, walking my dog, and living in a rural setting.

 Over the past couple of years, I have been adding a lot of photos, and they are always popular.